MhmdTrad/Flowers-Classification/README.md

-<h3>Project Goal: Flower Image Classification Using TensorFlow</h3>

-In this project, the objective is to develop a flower image classification system using the TensorFlow deep learning framework.
-The aim is to accurately categorize flower images into five distinct classes:

-- Daisy
-- Dandelion
-- Roses
-- Sunflowers
-- Tulips

-<h2>To achieve this goal, the project will be executed in three stages:</h2>

-1. Standard Model Development: A standard deep learning model will be constructed using TensorFlow.
-This initial model will serve as a baseline for comparison and performance evaluation.

-2. Overfitting Mitigation: Various techniques will be employed to address the issue of overfitting, a common challenge in deep learning.
-These techniques may include regularization, dropout, or early stopping.
-By implementing these strategies, an improved model will be developed to enhance the classification accuracy.

-3. Data Expansion: To further enhance the model's performance, a larger dataset will be created by scraping flower images from the internet.
-Approximately 5,000 images will be collected, with approximately 1,000 images per flower class.
-This expanded dataset will be used for training the final model, enabling it to learn from a more diverse set of examples and potentially improve its classification accuracy.  (images web scraping link : https://drive.google.com/file/d/1uht92rhzqDVxpD44fwkC4AjuRC2tO0nj/view?usp=sharing
-)

-By following this approach, the project aims to develop a robust flower image classification system that can accurately categorize flower images into their respective classes.
+Flower Image Classification Using Convolutional Neural Networks (CNN) and TensorFlow!
+This project showcases a robust system that accurately categorizes flower images into five distinct classes: Daisy, Dandelion, Roses, Sunflowers, and Tulips.

+🌿 Project Stages:

+1️⃣ Data Acquisition:

+The project commenced by acquiring the flower images data, which was in the tgz format.
+Following the data download, I embarked on a comprehensive exploration of the images, gaining a deep understanding of their characteristics and visual attributes.

+2️⃣ Dataset Creation:

+Subsequently, I created a meticulously organized dataset comprising separate sets for training, validation, and testing.
+The powerful TensorFlow library facilitated this process through its efficient image_dataset_from_directory function.
+To optimize the performance of the datasets, I leveraged TensorFlow's features such as td.data.AUTOTUNE, cache(), and prefetch().

+3️⃣ Model Development and Maintenance:

+The project then progressed through three crucial stages of model development and maintenance, ensuring optimal performance and accuracy.

+  - 1️⃣ Standard Model Development:

+   In this phase, I constructed a deep learning model as a baseline for evaluation.

+  - 2️⃣ Overfitting Mitigation:

+   To address the challenge of overfitting and further enhance the model's classification accuracy, I implemented advanced techniques.
+These included regularization, dropout, and early stopping mechanisms.
+By incorporating these techniques, the model achieved better generalization and minimized the risk of overfitting.

+  - 3️⃣ Data Expansion:

+   In order to enrich the training data, I expanded the dataset by scraping an additional 5,000 diverse flower images from the internet, obtaining approximately 1,000 images for each flower class.
+These augmented images were then combined with the original dataset, enhancing the model's training process.